Why does my vagina smell?

 What should a vagina smell like?

 Before we get to the reasons why sometimes your vagina smells bad, let’s answer the question: what should a vagina smell like?
 It’s not like a bouquet of flowers.
 Your vagina should never smell like that.
-A healthy vagina will smell different from person to person, because everyone has their own unique scent.
-However, a typical vagina is often described as smelling slightly "musky" or even "earthy".
-If your vagina smells bad or really strong, there could be something off.
+A healthy vagina will smell different from person to person because everyone has their own unique scent.
+However, a typical vagina is often described as having a mild musky scent or even "earthy".
+If your vagina smells foul or has a fishy-smelling odour, there could be something off.

 It’s important to understand that your vagina is delicately balanced with vaginal flora.
 This makes it easily affected by different situations and even products.
 Having sex, being on your period or using shower products can all affect the way your vagina smells.